oliviagallego/TesaHealth/docs/Step_1-Mockups+ER_Diagram/README.md

 #### 3. Clinician profile and actions

+A user can only enter as a Clinician if they have a clinician profile linked to their account.
+If they choose this option but do not have a clinician profile yet, they will be asked to complete the professional information form.
+Their profile will then remain in "pending" status until an Admin verifies it.

 When a user enters as a **Clinician**, they first need to provide professional information.

 - They must upload their **medical documents and evidence**.